corda/token-sdk/README.md

 existing crypto-currecny on Corda; such a token would be classed as a *depository receipt* because the underlying value exists off-ledger.
-Indeed, the only case where a token would not be an agreement on a Corda ledger would be where the crypti-currency is issued directly onto a Corda ledger.
+Indeed, the only case where a token would not be an agreement on a Corda ledger would be where the crypto-currency is issued directly onto a Corda ledger.

 ## Release Notes